 In mainstream psychology, consciousness and the inner states and processes that take place within it are hardly ever studied directly.
 In order to allow the researcher to remain objective, almost all psychological research consists at present of sophisticated statistical analysis of unsophisticated self-observations by representative members of the general public.
 This arrangement allows the scientist to deal in an objective manner with subjective issues, but he can do so because he has outsourced the crucial job of exploring the subjective inner realities to the public.
 Research about more rare spiritual experiences tends to be booked under cross-cultural, religious or spiritual studies which focus on the cultures that support them or the scriptures in which they have been described, but not on the inner reality that these experiences refer to.
 Here too the researcher stays objective by inserting a layer that can be studied objectively between himself and the subjective reality he is supposed to be studying.
 Whether he creates a "quantitative" statistical surveys or a "qualitative" description of what others say about themselves, he can not progress much beyond what his subjects already know, and it is hard to see how such research could ever lead to the kind of cumulative progress we see in the hard sciences.

-For the issue-wise comparison in the next Section, I will focus on the physicalist position as it is used in medicine.
-It is anthropocentric in the sense that it limits consciousness to the type of consciousness we humans have in our ordinary waking state, and it takes it for granted that consciousness is produced by the brain, but beyond this it does not deny or trivialise consciousness.
+The physicalist position as used in medicine is anthropocentric in the sense that it limits consciousness to the type of consciousness we humans have in our ordinary waking state, and it takes it for granted that consciousness is produced by the brain, but beyond this it does not deny or trivialise consciousness.
 In science, this position deserves to be called mainstream not only because it plays such a crucial role in the day-to-day practice of medicine, but also because it informs almost all neurological and psychological research.
 Even those authors who have a different position still tend to take it as the "given view" from which they subsequently differentiate their own standpoint.
 And finally, it is a view that is based on common experiences and lines of thought that everybody can understand.
 In contemporary Consciousness Studies, the most prominent protagonist of this view is probably John R. Searle.

 For the exclusive spiritual concept of consciousness: